 Despite it being an integral factor in your success, sales effectiveness can easily become a confusing value to pinpoint.
-A host of KPIs offer raw information but drawing connections and conclusions about sales effectiveness often feel dependent on guesswork.
+A host of KPIs offer raw information but drawing connections and conclusions about sales effectiveness often feels dependent on guesswork.
 Without a clear understanding of which KPIs reflect your definition of success, it can be difficult to determine which quantitative data yields qualitative insight.

 It is critical to understand how sales effectiveness can be evaluated against a sales strategy.
 As the business grows and marketing efforts are adjusted, goal-setting defines pathways to measure your sales effectiveness.
 Here we will dive into how to measure sales effectiveness within the framework of your business and ways to optimize its utility.